Bhagavad Gīta Bhāshya and Tātparya

 "puṇyacito lokaḥ kṣīyate"

-"The world got by intentional deeds (i.e. heaven) shrinks."
+"The world got by accumulated merit (i.e. heaven), diminishes over time."

 (chāṃ.u.)